 You can make a cheap home video studio on a tight budget and still manage to make killer content.
-You don’t need high-tech equipment to gain views.
-You just need a list of some home video basics to get your videos filmed and uploaded.
+You don’t need high-tech equipment to gain views, just a list of some home video basics to get your videos filmed and uploaded.

 You’ve probably spent far too many hours (as have I) watching videos on YouTube and at some point, you’ve asked yourself, “Could I make such videos too?”

-I’ve put together a list of video making equipment; everything you’ll need to make your videos look more professional while staying within the budget.
+I’ve put together a list of video making equipment; everything to make your videos and the rest of your content look more professional while staying within the budget.

 Table of contents

 Home Video Studio Microphones

 Before you build your home video studio on a budget, make sure you understand what your YouTube theme is and how that affects your studio setup.
 If you have asked yourself:

 How can I make a cheap photo studio at home?

 If you’re a vlogger with a camera everywhere you go, then you don’t need a studio.
 Are you a gamer who enjoys streaming epic wins?
 If that’s the case, you already have a studio.
 It’s your PC!